Flood Cleanup Home

 To decontaminate the drinking water, place it in a clean container.
 Add 6 drops (1/8 teaspoon) of unscented chlorine (bleach) for each gallon.
 If you have one gallon of water to be disinfected, you would add 1/8 teaspoon of bleach.
 If you have four gallons of water, add 24 drops.
 After the chlorine is added, mix thoroughly.
 Cover or cap the container and allow to sit undisturbed for 30 minutes.
 A slight odor and taste will be apparent but are entirely harmless to humans and will disappear with time.

-This water should not be used by pregnant women and mothers that are either nursing or mixing formula, unless the nitrate level has been determined.
+This water should not be used by pregnant women and mothers that are either nursing or mixing formula unless the nitrate level has been determined.

-Boiling is an excellent option to chemical disinfection, but again, it should not be used unless the nitrate concentration is known.
+Boiling is an excellent option for chemical disinfection, but again, it should not be used unless the nitrate concentration is known.
 If you know that the nitrate level is low, less than 5 mg/l for example, you may disinfect by allowing the water to boil for three minutes after it has reached a rolling boil.
-Allow the water to cool and store in a well covered container.(return to top)
+Allow the water to cool and store in a well-covered container. (return to top)

 Biological water sampling